ckeditor/ckeditor5/packages/ckeditor5-select-all/docs/features/select-all.md

 ## Installation

 <info-box info>
-	This feature is enabled by default in all builds (loaded by the {@link module:essentials/essentials~Essentials} plugin) as a keyboard shortcut.
+	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds} (loaded by the {@link module:essentials/essentials~Essentials} plugin) as a keyboard shortcut.
 The installation instructions are for developers interested in building their own, custom rich text editor or willing to configure the toolbar button.
 </info-box>

 To add this feature to your editor, install the [`@ckeditor/ckeditor5-select-all`](https://www.npmjs.com/package/@ckeditor/ckeditor5-select-all) package: